ogait001/academic-profile/_posts/2026-04-29-zero-returned.md

 ---

-## I. The Arrow and Its Assumption
+## I. The Arrow and its Assumption

 Pick up any mathematics textbook written for children and turn to the chapter on numbers.
 You will find, within the first few pages, a drawing that has become so universal it is no longer recognized as a choice.
 It is a horizontal line, extending in both directions, with an arrow at each end.
 Numbers are placed along it at regular intervals — negative to the left, positive to the right — and the arrows say, without ambiguity: this continues forever.
 There is no edge.
 There is no return.